Exact logic

 The tone of your automated reminders matters more than the timing.
 The first reminder (day 7) should be almost apologetic: “Just a friendly reminder that invoice #1234 for $2,500 is now past due.
 If you’ve already taken care of this, please disregard — our records may take a day to update.”
 The second reminder (day 14) should be matter-of-fact: “Invoice #1234 for $2,500 remains outstanding.
 Please arrange payment at your earliest convenience.”
 The third (day 30) should introduce consequences: “Your account is now 30 days overdue.
 Please contact us to discuss payment arrangements before further action is required.”
 This graduated approach mirrors what clients expect from professional service providers.
 It is not aggressive.
 It is responsible.

-Through working with dozens of firms on their AR processes, I have settled on a collection timeline that balances firmness with professionalism.
-It works because it removes decision-making from the process — the system runs, and the partner only gets involved when a genuine human conversation is needed.
+A collection timeline that balances firmness with professionalism works because it removes decision-making from the process — the system runs, and the partner only gets involved when a genuine human conversation is needed.

 Before the collection process even begins, there is a problem that undermines everything that follows: slow invoicing.

-I have seen firms that complete tax returns in November and invoice in January.
-Firms that finish monthly bookkeeping by the 5th but don’t send the invoice until the 20th.
-Firms where the partner has to personally review every invoice before it goes out, and the partner is too busy to review them for two weeks.
+Some firms complete tax returns in November and invoice in January.
+Some finish monthly bookkeeping by the 5th but don’t send the invoice until the 20th.
+In others, the partner has to personally review every invoice before it goes out, and is too busy to review them for two weeks.

 Every day between work completion and invoice delivery is a day that weakens your collection position.
 The client’s perception of value is highest at the moment the deliverable is received.
 A week later, it has faded.
 A month later, they barely remember the work.
 The invoice feels like an afterthought, and afterthoughts don’t get paid urgently.